Melanated-Cyber-Kings/Project-ARMAGEDDON/LAB1/a/5-IAM-ROLE-FOR-EC2-PHASE-4.md

 <h2 align="center">👷 1 Purpose</h2>

 To allow the EC2 instance to securely retrieve database credentials from AWS Secrets Manager without storing any credentials on the instance.
 This establishes identity-based trust between EC2 and Secrets Manager and eliminates the need for static access keys.
+In this phase, an IAM role is attached to the EC2 instance to allow secure, identity-based access to Secrets Manager without storing credentials on the server.